-To apply for an EL project you must fill out our Request for Project (RFP) online using our electronic application.
+To apply for an EL project you must fill out our Request for Project (RFP) online application form.

 Staff and faculty will review the RFPs for fit with course curricula and opportunity to apply course learning objectives.
 Projects are selected based on their capacity to provide optimal learning experiences in the fields and areas of interest that are most relevant to our students.

 We generally receive more project applications than we have student teams and cannot guarantee that any organization or project will be matched to a student team.
 Some organizations that are not chosen may eligible to a apply for future semesters.

 Organizations can work on more than one project only if they provide a dedicated project manager for each course.
 A project manager can not participate in the oversight of two courses.